How To Conduct A Junior Chef Competition

 Setting up Cooking Stations

 Teams are encouraged to bring any equipment they might need, but you should also set up a basic cooking station for them.
-This list includes important station must-haves:
+This list includes important station must-haves.
+For each team, provide:

 - A chef’s knife, spatula, whisk, serving spoon, dish towel, and cutting board for each team

-- 4 clean plates and 1 cup for each table (two plates for judging, two for public tasting, cup for milk requirement)
+- 4 clean plates and 1 cup (two plates for judging, two for public tasting, cup for milk requirement)

 - Signs with team names on each station